AMReX-Combustion/PeleC/Docs/sphinx_doc/Algorithms.rst

 Method of Lines with Characteristic Extrapolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An alternative formulation well suited to Embedded Boundary geometry treatment and also avaialble for regular grids is available and based on a method of lines approach.
+An alternative formulation well suited to Embedded Boundary geometry treatment and also available for regular grids is available and based on a method of lines approach.

 Diffusion